 About this guide

-There are nearly 1 million home-based businesses in Australia.
-This guide provides some easy, practical and realistic steps that you can take to reduce your energy costs when running a home-based business.
-By understanding and managing power bills, buying efficient appliances and technology and running them efficiently you can save energy and money and improve productivity.
+This guide provides some easy, practical and helpful steps that you can take to reduce your energy costs when running a home-based business without compromising on comfort or productivity.
+By understanding and managing energy bills, and running efficient appliances and technology, you can:

 Energy use at home

-Every home-based business is different.
-So the best place to start is by understanding how much energy you use each day for both your business and non-business uses and which energy saving actions will have the biggest impacts on these.
+Every home-based business is different, so the best place to start is understanding how much energy you use each day (business and non-business).
+Determine which energy-saving actions will have the biggest impacts.

 Things to consider include:

 - the size and features of your home